The Best Menstrual Cup for Effortless, Leak-Free Periods

 - Comfortable: Great for sports and sleeping in

-But getting started can seem like a challenge (though it's a way easier adjustment than you think).
+But getting started — what is a menstrual cup and how does it work, anyway? — can seem like a challenge (though it's a way easier adjustment than you think).
 Think of your period cup the same way you though about tampons when you were in Middle School: You might be confused now, but after, on average, two cycles, you'll be totally acclimated.
-Except the Casco Cup is actually comfortable and healthful (unlike tampons).
+Except the Casco Cup is actually comfortable and made form hypoallergenic materials (unlike tampons).

 But how do you get there faster than you did in middle school?
 You're in the right place.
-In this guide, we go over how to use a menstrual cup, including how to insert, remove and clean it.
+In this guide, we go over how to use a menstrual cup, including how to insert, remove and clean it, and different menstrual cup folds.
 We also explore choosing your size (Casco Cup has three amazing sizes) and answer a few questions you might be anxious to ask out loud.
 For example, will it get stuck inside me?
 No, but we'll go over why.

 - What Is a Menstrual Cup?